brendt/stitcher.io/src/data/guide/adapters.md

 Adapters are used in site configuration files to change the way that page is rendered.
 An adapter will take the page's configuration and change or adapt it into one or more new configurations.
-Currently, two adapters are supported:
+Currently, these adapters are supported:

 - Pagination
 - Collection
+- Order
+- Filter

 #### Pagination